Topic

 • Section 45Y PTCs

-• Section 45X advanced manufcaturing production credits
+• Section 45X advanced manufacturing production credits

 • Section 45U zero-emission nuclear power production credits